Pilot 1 - Decision Aid

 • journals that do not yet have their own internal guidance should use it as an opportunity to define their own process.

-The planned intervention will target in-house editorial staff managing the manuscripts, but also benefit reviewers, authors on what compliance to the journal data policy may require, as well as developers to drive their service provisions to publishers.
+This work will be of use to in-house editorial staff managing the manuscripts, but also benefit reviewers, authors on what compliance to the journal data policy may require, as well as developers to drive their service provisions to publishers.